tldr-pages/tldr/pages/common/exiv2.md

 `exiv2 -d a -k {{filename}}`

-- Rename the file, prepending the date and time from metadata (not file timestamp):
+- Rename the file, prepending the date and time from metadata (not from the file timestamp):

 `exiv2 -r '%Y%m%d_%H%M%S_:basename:' {{filename}}`